 It is critically important to have early evaluation sessions, and observations about willingness to take direction, learn and fit into your culture.
 Most Searcher/CEO’s complain that they waited too long before taking action with a recent hire and fall into the trap of trying to fix the “person” instead of replacing them.
 Early in my career, I spent a lot of time on “people development” trying to “change the people”, only to discover that many were unwilling to change and struggled to get out of their comfort zone requiring that I “change the people” by removing them from their position!
 Projecting my own values and self-concepts onto them, thinking that they “should want to change”, was my problem.

 Spending as much time with on-boarding and monitoring as you do in the selection process is important.
 Shorten the “honeymoon” time to 60-90 days where you give “the benefit of the doubt” on performance shortfalls.
 Listen carefully to peers and the people working at levels below them around “fit”, work habits and communication skills.

-At the manager level, within two weeks of hiring, hold a Manager Facilitation Session with the new manager and their staff direct reports to surface quickly expectations and uncertainties.
-The facilitator solicits ahead of time, lists of “What we know about Mary”, “What we want to know about Mary” and finally, “What we want Mary to know about us”.
+Within two weeks of hiring, hold a Manager Facilitation Session with the new manager and their staff direct reports to surface quickly expectations and uncertainties.
+The facilitator solicits ahead of time, lists of “What we know about Mary”, “What we want to know about Mary” and finally, “What we want her to know about us”.
 Then have the new hire come into the room and respond to the lists.
 These are great opportunities for the new manager to understand their staff better in a non-threatening way.

 What to avoid